TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Related Work

 \subsection{Images and Raster Renderers}

 Some researchers have attempted non-visual rendering of generic images (e.g., photographs) to make them accessible through non-visual channels.
 Haptic renderings (e.g., pin arrays) of images might be too low resolution to effectively allow recognition of elements in raster representations, but with pan, zoom and animation~\cite{Holloway_Ananthanarayan_Butler_DeSilva_Ellis_Goncu_Stephens_Marriott_2022} or clever pre-processing (e.g., filtering or simplification~\cite{Rastogi_Pawluk_2013}) the issues can be ameliorated.
-Some have also tried audio renderings, for example, by mapping brightness to sound in a sweep of an image~\cite{NASA-2020,Bragard_Pellegrini_Pinquier_2015}, by sonifying the brightness of a raster image pixel by pixel depending on touch position~\cite{Uno_Suzuki_Watanabe_Matsumoto_Wang_2018}, or by translating colors and edges of objects into the sound of different instruments~\cite{Banf_Mikalay_Watzke_Blanz_2016}.
-This group of system informs our work in terms of audio mapping, but our approach differs fundamentally in that our representation level is objects rather than pixels (i.e., higher semantic level).
+Some have also tried audio renderings, for example, by mapping brightness to sound in a sweep of an image~\cite{NASA-2020,Bragard_Pellegrini_Pinquier_2015}, by sonifying the brightness of a raster image pixel by pixel depending on touch position~\cite{Uno_Suzuki_Watanabe_Matsumoto_Wang_2018}, or by translating colours and edges of objects into the sound of different instruments~\cite{Banf_Mikalay_Watzke_Blanz_2016}.
+This group of systems informs audio mapping in our work, but our approach differs fundamentally because our representation level is objects rather than pixels.